mbade1/apprentice-tandem-michael-bade/README.md

 // Parsing JSON

 //Assumptions:
-// A round of trivia has 10 Questions
+// A round of trivia has 10 Questions X
-// All questions are multiple-choice questions
+// All questions are multiple-choice questions X
-// Your score does not need to update in real time
+// Your score does not need to update in real time X
-// Results can update on form submit, button click, or any interaction you choose
+// Results can update on form submit, button click, or any interaction you choose X
-// We will provide you with the trivia data such as the questions, correct and incorrect answers via a JSON file
+// We will provide you with the trivia data such as the questions, correct and incorrect answers via a JSON file X

 //Acceptance Criteria
 // A user can view questions.
+X
 // Questions with their multiple choice options must be displayed one at a time.
 Questions should not repeat in a round.
+X (only one question is shown at a time and no repeats)
 // A user can select only 1 answer out of the 4 possible answers.
+X (once selected, next question is rendered)
-// The correct answer must be revealed after a user has submitted their answer A user can see the score they received at the end of the round
+// The correct answer must be revealed after a user has submitted their answer X
+// A user can see the score they received at the end of the round X

+TOMORROW: MAKE TESTS
 // Additional Considerations
 // Tandem's first core value is "Ship Quality Work."
 // We love unit tests and automated test coverage in our projects.
 Well-tested code provides